hsnyc/avocadocms/README.md

 * You can also modify the users in the database since I have not yet built a function for this.
 * Thats it!
 Let me know if you encounter any trouble getting started.

-If are interested in contributing please reach out, I will be delighted.
+If you are interested in contributing please reach out, I will be delighted.

-Thanks for checking out this project.
+Thank you for checking out this project.